 Let grad(u) denotes the gradient operator applied to a function u and S(u) be the Calderon-Zygmund operator according to (BrK).
 In variational theory the Dirichlet integral D(u,v)=(grad(u),grad(v)) defines the energy inner product with (Sobolev) domain H(1) x H(1).

-The key idea is to replace the gradient (energy) operator by the Calderon-Zygmund operator and the Dirichlet integral by the corresponding inner product (S(u),S(v)) with corresponding energy inner product with the domain H(1) x H(1).
-This then implies for the (reduced) domain of the Calderon-Zygmund (energy) operator the Hilbert spaces H(0) x H(0).
+The key idea is to replace the gradient (energy) operator by the Calderon-Zygmund operator and the Dirichlet integral by the corresponding inner product (S(u),S(v)) with corresponding energy inner product with the domain H(1/2) x H(1/2).
+This then implies a physical state Hilbert space H(-1/2), enabling continuous spectrum in H(-1/2)-H(0), while still governed by the Heisenberg principle with respect to the sub-space H(0).

-The (singular) Calderon-Zygmund integrodifferential operator requires less regularity assumption (H(0)) than standard theory (H(1)).
+The (singular) Calderon-Zygmund integrodifferential operator enables less regularity assumption to its domain than (H(1/2)) than standard theory (H(1)).
 The Dirichlet integral goes along with modeling energy and momentum (H(1)), which requires the concept of space and extented bodies within this space (WeH, III, 22, d).
 The primary physical concepts and physical laws are the laws of conservation of energy and momentum.

 Eskin G. I., "Boundary Value Problems for Elliptic Pseudodifferential Equations", AMS, Providence, Rhode Island, Trnaslations of Mathematical Monographs Vol. 52, 1981